Diabetes and The Feet

 Calluses: Calluses are a hard, thickened areas of skin that form as the result of rubbing or pressure on the skin.
 They tend to occur more often and build up faster on the feet of people with diabetes.
 Never try to cut them yourself, as this can lead to ulcers and infection.
 Therapeutic shoes or insoles can be helpful to shift the weight of your foot in your shoe, therefore discouraging calluses from forming.

 Foot Ulcers: Ulcers are open sores or wounds on the foot.
 Foot ulcers are a common complication of poorly controlled diabetes and are most frequently found underneath the big toe or beneath the ball of the foot.
 If they occur on the side of the foot it is usually do to a poorly fitting shoe.
 It is important that you do not neglect ulcers, even if they do not hurt.
-Ulcers can lead to infection in the skin or even the bone, and if not properly treated could end in amputation of a limb.
+Diabetic foot ulcers can lead to infection in the skin or even the bone, and if not properly treated could end in amputation of a limb.
 If you have a foot ulcer, avoid walking on it and seek medical treatment right away.

 Poor Circulation: Diabetes can contribute to poor circulation, which can make your foot less able to fight infection and heal.
 Exercise can be beneficial because it stimulates the blood flow in your legs and feet.
 Your health care provider can also give recommendations for improving your circulation.